Disabled Toronto Woman Barred From Bar Bathroom, Files Human Rights Complaint

 Butler-Henderson’s complaint, filed with the Human Rights Tribunal of Ontario, has not yet proceeded to a hearing, and Pentagram has not yet responded to the complaint or otherwise provided comment.

 According to Metro News, Sheila Cavanagh, professor of gender studies at York University and author of the book Queering Bathrooms, commented on the case.
 She said that bathrooms always seem to end up serving as battlegrounds for progressive activists.
-Societal issues ranging from racial segregation to transgender rights have historically always been the line in the sand where reactionary groups and individuals try to force out those who don’t conform to the status quo of the time, and added that disability rights might be the next fight.
+Societal issues ranging from racial segregation to transgender rights have historically always been the line in the sand where reactionary groups and individuals try to force out those who don’t conform to the status quo of the time and added that disability rights might be the next fight.

 “When there is some kind of prejudice or anxiety about a group of people, stated or not, it tends to manifest itself in the bathroom.”